The Run Program dialog, started from the Tabs menu, allows you to run a program by typing its name or browsing the disk.

 Start in a New Tab will start the application in a new Take Command tab window.
 This will usually be a Windows console (character-mode) application, but Take Command can also run many simple GUI applications in a tab window (provided the application does not have multiple parent windows).

 The Normal, Minimized, and Maximized buttons determine the type of window that will be used for the program.
 If you select Minimized, the program will start as an icon on the Taskbar.
 Maximized starts the program in a full-screen window.
 The Normal button lets the operating system select the size and position of the program's window.

-If you're running Windows 7 or later, you can opt to Run as Administrator to start the program with admin privileges.
+You can opt to Run as Administrator to start the program with admin privileges.
 (This option will invoke the Windows UAC dialog).

 You can set the priority level for the new process:

 |Idle||Idle priority (only executes when no higher priority task is scheduled)|

 |Below||Below normal priority|